gifteconomist/see-no-evil/README.md

  - The page height of the final pdf
  - The page width of the final pdf
  - The resolution of the final pdf
+ - Whether the beginning of the text with images should begin on the right-hand or left-hand page.

 The configurations for the project are exposed in the `parameter.json` file located in the project directory's root.